Brandonpinos/tag-security/assessments/projects/Operator Framework SDK/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the Security Pals team to perform an internal analysis of the OpenShift Operator Framework's security.
+It is not intended to provide a security audit of Operator Framework, or function as an independent assessment or attestation of Operator Framework's security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide Operator Framework users with an initial understanding of OpenShifts's security, where to find existing security documentation, Operator Framework plans for security, and general overview of Operator Framework security practices, both for development of Operator Framework as well as security of Operator Framework.

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of OpenShift to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when Operator Framework seeks graduation and is preparing for a security audit.

 ## Security functions and features